wilsonmar/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 {% include _toc.html %}

-Google CEO Sundar Pichai said in 2016:
+To give you an idea of the pervasiveness of AI and Machine Learning, Google CEO Sundar Pichai said in 2016:

 > "Machine learning is a core, transformative way by which we’re rethinking how we’re doing everything.
 We are thoughtfully applying it across all our products, be it search, ads, YouTube, or Play.
 And we’re in early days, but you will see us — in a systematic way — apply machine learning in all these areas."

-Machine learning is a type of AI (Artificial Intelligence) that enables computers to do things without being explicitly programmed by human developers.
-Rather than explicit programming, Machine Learning algorithms identify rules through "training” based on many examples.

-Recommended by Elon Musk: Nick Bostrom "SuperIntelligence: Paths, Dangers, Strategies"

-Computers are also dealing with less structured data than before, such as (natural language text, images, and videos) rather than neat rows in tables.

 ## Skill-building from games